anuragambuja/data-engineering-gcp/Machine-Learning/Generative AI.md

 - Both Google AI Studio and Vertex AI Studio allow you to experiment with and utilize Google's Gemini API, but they cater to different needs and levels of expertise.
 		<div align="center"> <img src="https://github.com/user-attachments/assets/9effa349-a5a9-4967-bc7e-0c37f383b252" width="700" height="300"> </div>

+- Categories of AI solutions provided by Google Cloud:
+	- Vertical solutions, which focus on specific industries
+ 	- horizontal solutions, which solve problems across industries

 - Streamlining prompting workflows
 	- Reusing prompts: Saving prompts as templates for repeated use.
 	- Leveraging prompt chaining: Continuing conversations within the same chatbot to maintain context.
 	- Saved info: Storing persistent information for all your Gemini interactions, avoiding repetition and potential inconsistencies.
 Storing specific information for the model to use consistently.
-	- Gems: Creating a personalized AI assistant with specific instructions and resources.
-Gems are personalized AI assistants within Gemini.
+	- Gems: Gems are personalized AI assistants within Gemini.
 They provide personalized responses tailored to specific instructions, streamline workflows like templates, prompts, and guided interactions.Gems are AI assistants that can process information and reason over complex ideas within the context of your chosen task.
 		- Gems can be tailored with specific instructions and information.
 This allows them to provide responses that are more relevant to your needs and preferences within that particular use case.
 		- Gems can help you streamline repetitive tasks by providing templates, prompts, or guided interactions.
 This can save you time and effort when working on familiar projects or activities.
 		- You can set the context for a Gem, like giving it background information or specific instructions.
 Then, you can start multiple chats with that Gem, each with its own focus and flow.
 These chats remain separate, so information from one won't spill over into another.
 It's like having different conversations with the same expert, each tailored to a specific purpose.

-- Categories of AI solutions provided by Google Cloud:
-	- Vertical solutions, which focus on specific industries
- 	- horizontal solutions, which solve problems across industries

-- Terms
-	- Multimodal model: It’s a large foundation model that is capable of processing information from multiple modalities, including text, image, and video.
-The generated content can also be in multiple modalities.
- 	- Context window: The amount of text the model can consider.
-  	- Prompt: A prompt is a natural language request submitted to a model in order to receive a response.
-		- Zero-shot prompting is a method where the model is given a prompt that describes the task without additional examples.
-For example, if you want the LLM to answer a question, you just prompt "What is prompt design?"
-		- One-shot prompting is a method where the LLM is given a single example of the task that it is being asked to perform.
-For example, if you want the LLM to write a poem, you might provide a single example poem.
-		- Few-shot prompting is a method where the model is given a small number of examples of the task that it is being asked to perform.
-		- Role prompting: Role prompting is a technique used to guide the behavior of LLMs by assigning them a specific role or persona.
-This can be anything from a business analyst or Shakespearean actor to a helpful customer service agent.
-		- Prompt chaining: Continuing a conversation with the AI, maintaining context.
-Engaging in a back and forth conversation with the AI.

 > ## Foundation model
 - Foundation models are large-scale, general-purpose models trained on a massive amount of data.
 Examples: Gemini, Imagen, Chirp
 - Foundation models, like other AI models, take in inputs, which are called prompts, to produce outputs.